Losant/losant-docs/docs/getting-started/boards/getting-started-with-intel-edison.md

 ## Programming the Edison

 Create a new project using the Intel XDK.
-Losant provides an open source <a href="https://github.com/Losant/losant-mqtt-js" target="_blank">JavaScript MQTT Client</a> that can be used to easily connect the Edison to the Losant platform.
+Losant provides an open source <a href="https://github.com/Losant/losant-mqtt-js" target="_blank">JavaScript MQTT Client</a> that can be used to easily connect the Edison to the Losant Platform.

 Add the `losant-mqtt` module to the package.json dependencies.